 - 1. S506: The Teaching of Undergraduate Sociology.
-Prepares students to teach their own undergraduate course and is taken while teaching an undergraduate course for the first time.
-It leads students through all facets of teaching, including how to prepare syllabi, deliver informative lectures, lead effective discussions, and deal with student problems. - 2.
+This course leads students through all facets of teaching their own undergraduate course for the first time.
+Topics include preparing syllabi, delivering informative lectures, leading effective discussions, and dealing with student problems. - 2.
 S606: Issues in College Pedagogy.
 This course covers issues and problems facing higher education today and requires students to reflect on how their own teaching experiences are linked to these larger issues. - 3.
 S706: Research in Higher Education.
 Students connect teaching to research by engaging in active scholarship on teaching and learning.
-The course requires participation in a collaborative or individual research project that may ultimately be published in journals like Teaching Sociology, the leading pedagogy journal in sociology.
+Students engage in an individual or collaborative project and write a paper that may ultimately be published in a journal like Teaching Sociology.

 The first course (S506) is required of all students teaching their own undergraduate class as an Associate Instructor for the first time.
-Students typically are required to teach starting in their third year.
-So most students must take S506 in the Fall of their third year.
+Students typically teach for the first time in their third year, which means most students must take S506 in the Fall of their third year.
 (Some students take this course later or not at all if they have alternative sources of funding from research assistantships or external fellowships.)

 The other two courses (S606 and S706) are optional.
-These optional PFF courses are usually offered simultaneously in the same semester every two or three years.
+These optional PFF courses are usually offered as successive eight-week courses in the same semester every two or three years.
 Students who want to complete the PFF certificate should enroll in these courses whenever offered.
 PFF certificates are awarded annually at the Graduate Awards Ceremony.